Extras Cover

 You can save on medical expenses

-Taking out an extras policy is a great way to help you maintain a healthy lifestyle without the exorbitant costs.
+Taking out an extras policy in private health insurance is a great way to help you maintain a healthy lifestyle without exorbitant costs.
 A bit like travel insurance or ambulance cover, it also provides peace of mind if anything should happen.

 Services of extras only health insurance you can benefit from